Philipp Eisenhauer

 Affiliate Associate Professor Feb 2025 – Present

-Teaching Agenda: Instructing a course on causal data analysis and scientific computing in the Department of Economics, cross-listed with the Computer Science and Statistics departments.
+Instructing a course on causal data analysis and scientific computing in the Department of Economics, cross-listed with the Computer Science and Statistics departments.

 University of Bonn